SublimeLinter/SublimeLinter-cpplint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-cpplint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-cpplint)

 This linter plugin for SublimeLinter provides an interface to [cpplint](https://pypi.python.org/pypi/cpplint).
-It will be used with files that have the “C++” syntax.
+It will be used with files that have the "C" or “C++” syntax.

 ## Installation
 SublimeLinter must be installed in order to use this plugin.

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.